garylirocks/quickrefs/azure-networking-dns.markdown

   - So for a VM in spoke vNet to resolve an on-prem DNS name, the query goes like this: `spoke vm -> inbound endpoint in hub vNet -> (matching the rule) -> outbound endpoint -> on-prem DNS server`
 - Hub vNet uses Azure provided DNS
   - So for a VM in hub vNet to resolve an on-prem DNS name, the query goes like this: `hub vm -> Azure-provided DNS in hub vNet -> (matching the rule) -> outbound endpoint -> on-prem DNS server`

+## Security

+### DNS security policy

+- **DNS traffic rules**:
+  - Processed in order of priority
+  - A rule can have multiple DNS domain lists
+  - Actions: Allow, Block and Alert
+- **Virtual network links**
+  - A policy can only be linked to vNets in the same region
+  - policy:VNet relationship is **1:N**
+- **DNS domain lists**
+  - A list could be used in multiple DNS traffic rules in different security policies
+  - Wildcard domains are allowed